malteschaefer1/procafocia/README.md

 Procafocia is an open-source demonstrator that maps Bills of Materials (BOMs) to transparent Product Carbon Footprint (PCF) and Product Circularity Indicator (PCI) results.
 The goal is to provide research-grade scaffolding with clear interfaces, provenance tracking, and room for future Brightway2 / data source integrations.

+## New to coding?
+Start here
+This project is intentionally approachable.
+If you have never touched GitHub or Python before, the key ideas are:

+1. **What the tool does** – You provide a simple table (a BOM) that lists each part of a product.
+The backend maps every part to example environmental datasets, then calculates both carbon footprint (PCF) and circularity (PCI).
+All mapping decisions are stored so you can inspect them before trusting the numbers.
+2. **How files are organized** – Everything that powers the server sits in the `backend/` folder (written in Python).
+A tiny user interface lives in `frontend/`.
+Sample data and helper scripts live in `examples/`.
+The rest of the files describe dependencies or optional container setups.
+3. **How to run it locally**
+   - Install Python 3.11 or later.
+   - Open a terminal, run the commands in the “Getting started” section below (create virtual environment, install dependencies, start the FastAPI server).
+   - Open another terminal and serve the frontend directory or open `frontend/index.html` directly in your browser.
+   - Use the UI buttons (or the API) to create a product, upload `examples/bom_office_chair.csv`, review mappings, and trigger calculations.
+4. **Inspecting results** – After a BOM is uploaded, visit `http://localhost:8000/docs` to try endpoints such as `/mapping/review/{product_id}`, `/pcf/run`, or `/circularity/pci/{product_id}`.
+The frontend mirrors these actions with a friendlier surface.
+5. **Where to contribute** – If you want to help, most of the future work is noted in `STATUS.md`.
+Pick an open item, create an issue or pull request, and reference the file/section you updated.

+No special hardware or paid services are required.
+The code sticks to plain Python, FastAPI, and SQLite so you can explore and extend it without needing prior experience with large frameworks.

 ## Features
 - Domain-centric models (`Product`, `BOMItem`, `Scenario`, `MethodProfile`, `ResultSet`) persisted in SQLite for reproducibility and provenance.
 - Swappable engine layer: Brightway2 PCF stub + PCI (Bracquené et al. 2020) flows with full linear-reference and per-material breakdowns.